-Performance has been a fundamentally important issue, giving more reliable and efficient communications.
+Performance evaluation is a crucially important criterion to assess the reliability and efficiency of communication.
 In comparison to traditional applications, new telematic applications are specially sensitive to performances.
 Requirements have been pointed out, such as: 1-10 ms jitter and 1-10 Mbps throughput for video on demand/moving images; jitter less than 1 ms and 0.1-1 Mbps throughputs for Hi Fi stereo audio [7].

 Wi-Fi security is very important.
-Microwave radio signals travel through the air and can be easily captured by virtually everyone.
+Microwave radio signals travel through the air and can be easily captured by virtually everybody.
 Therefore, several security methods have been developed to provide authentication such as, by increasing order of security, WEP, WPA and WPA2.
 WEP was initially intended to provide confidentiality comparable to that of a traditional wired network.
 A shared key for data encryption is involved.
 In WEP, the communicating devices use the same key to encrypt and decrypt radio signals.
 The CRC32 checksum used in WEP does not provide a great protection.
 However, in spite of its weaknesses, WEP is still widely used in Wi-Fi communications for security reasons.
 WPA implements the majority of the IEEE 802.11i standard [1].
 It includes a MIC, message integrity check, replacing the CRC used in WEP.
 WPA2 is compliant with the full IEEE 802.11i standard.
 It includes CCMP, a new AES-based encryption mode with enhanced security.
 WPA and WPA2 can be used in either personal or enterprise modes.
 In this latter case an 802.1x server is required.
 Both TKIP and AES cipher types are usable and a group key update time interval is specified.